American Forts: East

 Fort (los) Nogales

-A Spanish stronghold located on Fort Hill in Vicksburg NMP, near the Old Courthouse.
+A Spanish stronghold located on Fort Hill (formerly Walnut Hill) in Vicksburg NMP, north of the Old Courthouse.
 It had 12 cannon facing the river, and four howitzers in blockhouses racing the rear, with a powder magazine, commander's house, and barracks for 200 men.
 About 1000 yards to the rear was square-palisade Fort Mount Vigie, and about 400 yards to the right and left were two blockhouses, Fort Gayoso and Fort Ignatius.
 A blockhouse named Fort Sugarloaf was on a hill across a creek.
 The Americans took control in 1798 and renamed the complex Fort McHenry.
 It was abandoned in 1800.

 Civil War Defenses of Vicksburg